mxonchq/personal/README.md

 # Personal PWA starter

 Minimal Next.js app using TypeScript and Tailwind CSS.
-Includes a sidebar shell layout, light/dark theme toggle, and a custom PWA setup (manifest + service worker caching core routes for offline support).
+The starter ships with a sidebar shell layout, light/dark theme toggle, and a custom PWA setup (manifest plus a service worker that caches core routes for offline support).

 ## Getting started